How to Import ADMX templates into Intune

 Zoom ADMX and ADML files Import Intune

-• Login on Microsoft Intune admin center.
+• Sign in to the Intune admin center.

-• Click on Devices -> Configuration profiles.
+• Click on Devices Configuration Create > New Policy.

-• Select Platform: Windows 10 and later.
+• Select Platform: Windows 10 and later

-• Select Profile type: Templates.
+• Select Profile type: Templates

-• Select Template name: Imported Administrative templates (Preview).
+• Select Template name: Imported Administrative Templates (Preview)

 • Click Create.